Severe thunderstorm warning

-A severe thunderstorm warning (SAME code: SVR) is a severe weather warning product of the National Weather Service that is issued by regional offices of weather forecasting agencies throughout the world to alert the public that severe thunderstorms are imminent or occurring.
+A severe thunderstorm warning (SAME code: SVR) is a type of public warning for severe weather that is issued by weather forecasting agencies worldwide when one or more severe thunderstorms have been detected by Doppler weather radar, observed by weather spotters, or reported by an emergency management agency, law enforcement, or the general public.
+Unlike a watch, a warning is issued to areas in the direct path of active severe thunderstorms, that are expecting a direct impact typically within an hour.
+Severe thunderstorms can cause property damage and injury due to large hail, high winds, and flooding due to torrential rainfall.
+The exact criteria to issue a warning varies from country to country.

-A severe thunderstorm warning is issued when Doppler weather radar, trained storm spotters or local emergency management personnel indicate that a thunderstorm is producing large hail and high winds capable of causing significant damage, and is expected to continue producing severe weather along the storm's projected track.
-Flooding is also sometimes caused by torrential rainfall produced by a thunderstorm.
-(In these cases, a flood advisory or flash flood warning may be issued to alert the public of the flooding threat.)
+In the United States, the National Weather Service issues a warning when an observed thunderstorm is producing wind gusts of at least 58 mph, or hail of at least 1 in in diameter.
+Most forecasting agencies have similar criteria, but some agencies, such as Environment Canada, also include high rainfall rate.
+Others may instead issue a flood advisory or in the case of the National Weather Service, a flash flood warning.

 Definition

 A severe thunderstorm warning indicates the warned area is in impending danger from hail or wind speeds meeting warning criteria as well as from lightning and hydrological impacts associated with the storm cell.
-Severe thunderstorms can and do produce tornadoes without warning.
-While not all severe thunderstorms produce tornadoes, they can produce serious straight line wind damage as severe as a lower-category tornado or hurricane, and can actually cover a much wider area than that exceeded by a tornado's comparatively relative narrow path width.
+Severe thunderstorms can and occasionally do produce tornadoes without warning.
+While not all severe thunderstorms produce tornadoes, they can produce serious straight line wind damage as severe as a lower-category tornado or hurricane, and can actually cover a much wider area than that exceeded by a tornado's comparatively narrow path width.

 If a tornado is detected on radar or is sighted visually, a tornado warning will be issued either in replacement of or concurrently to the existing severe thunderstorm warning.
 Generally, but not always, a severe thunderstorm watch or tornado watch (or a regional equivalent thereof) will precede a warning.
 If a tornado warning is issued, based on Doppler weather radar, it means strong rotation has been detected within a thunderstorm.
 Usually, if a thunderstorm is producing only weak rotation, it will only yield hazardous weather warranting a severe thunderstorm warning.
 However, the public will usually be advised this type of rotation has been detected and that the storm in question should be watched closely in the near future for further intensification.